top of page

 • If a horse continually resists the massage or displays aggressive behavior, I will stop the session for the safety of both the horse and myself.
 At that point, I may recommend contacting your veterinarian for further guidance.
 In these cases, the session fee still applies, though it may be adjusted depending on the time spent with the horse.

-Information, services, and pricing are subject to change.
+Information, services, and pricing are subject to change at any time.
 Please confirm details at the time of your session.

 bottom of page